TIBCOSoftware/snappydata/docs/howto.md

       options = Map.empty[String,String],
       allowExisting = false)

-    // Write the created DataFrame to the columnar table. people.write.insertInto("people")
+    // Write the created DataFrame to the columnar table people.write.insertInto("people")
 ```

-**Append more data from a second JSON file**
+**Append more data from a second JSON file**:

 ```
     // Append more people to the column table